ChrisBertrandDotNet/OpenMAFF/readme.md

     6. Select `OpenMAFF.exe`, in the directory you extracted it to.
 4. Open the MAFF file.
     That should silently run OpenMAFF which in turn will run your Web browser.

+If no Web browser is associated with the HTML file type, Windows may let you choose one.

 ## How does it work ?